 In the third stage, the RMB seeks to achieve a new status as a reserve currency with sovereign governments.
 That’s where we are today.
 The transition will not occur without friction.
 All major international currencies – the US dollar, Euro, British sterling and Japanese yen – have experienced their share of growth pains.

 The summer turmoil in the Chinese equity markets reflects these transitional challenges.
 In early 2013, I predicted the impending boom in the Chinese markets.
 In mid-June, that boom resulted in a severe correction.
 Despite volatility, the potential of Chinese market prevails.

-The internationalisation of the RMB also benefits from the steady expansion of new RMB clearing banks, which provide direct access to RMB liquidity in China, while contributing to the expansion of offshore Renminbi.
+The internationalization of the Renminbi also benefits from the steady expansion of new RMB clearing banks, which provide direct access to RMB liquidity in China, while contributing to the expansion of offshore RMB.

 The launch of the Shanghai-Hong Kong Stock Connect – the cross-boundary investment channel that connects the two markets – has boosted the growth of trading volumes, along with Shanghai’s Free Trade Zone (FTZ), which is paving way to new FTZ reforms in other cities.